grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 ## Using the -inj Option With faust2xx Scripts

-The compiler `-inj <f>`  option allows to inject a pre-existing C++ architecture file (instead of compiling a dsp file) into the architecture files machinery.
-Assuming that the C++ file implements a subclass of the base `dsp` class,  the `faust2xx` scripts can possibly be used to produce a ready-to-use application or plugin that can take profit of all already existing architectures.
+The compiler `-inj <f>`  option allows to inject a pre-existing C++ file (instead of compiling a dsp file) into the architecture files machinery.
+Assuming that the C++ file implements a subclass of the base `dsp` class,  the `faust2xx` scripts can possibly be used to produce a ready-to-use application or plugin that can take profit of all already existing UI and audio architectures.

 Here is a typical use case where some external C++ code is used to compute the *spectrogram of a set of audio files* (which is something that cannot be simply done with the current version fo the Faust language) and output the spectrogram as an audio signal.
 A `nentry` controller will be used to select the currently playing spectrogram.
 The Faust compiler will be used to generate a C++ class which is going to be manually edited and enriched with additional code.